introlab/egonoise/README.md

 - Test a python script to make a test record
 8. Install Ros Noetic
 - Use `catkin_make -DPYTHON_EXECUTABLE=/usr/bin/python3` for the first catkin_make
-9 Install KissDsp
+9. Install KissDsp
-10. Install this project in catkin_ws/src/
+10. Install audio_utils
-11. Install audio_utils
+11. Install this project in catkin_ws/src/
 12. Test with: `roslaunch egonoise egonoise.launch audio_capture:=true` with the good parameter.
 13. Follow the guide https://husarion.com/tutorials/ros-tutorials/5-running-ros-on-multiple-machines/ if you want to record the rosbag on another machine.